-Most gardens are infused with beautiful sights and fragrant smells, but nothing beats a garden that adds the sound of flowing water with or without the tranquil and rewarding addition of koi or goldfish.
+Most gardens are infused with beautiful sights and fragrant smells, but nothing beats a garden that adds the sound of flowing water.

 Ponds and water features can fit into any size garden or even a patio.
 From large waterfalls to bubbling containers, our Water Gardening Shop can help make it happen.

-Visit our Aquatics Showroom or Water Garden Area for all your supply needs.
+Visit our Water Gardening Shop for all your supply needs.
 We carry the best selection in the Tri-Cities area for fish, pond plants, pond liners, rock, filters, pumps and more.